If you want to learn how to make brown sugar at home and learn about different types of molasses, you are in the right place!

 Today I want to talk about homemade brown sugar and different types of molasses.
-Below you can find the basic information about how to make your homemade brown sugar.

-THE IMPORTANT QUESTION: What types of molasses should be used?
+What types of molasses should be used?

 It depends on the person.
 I read a lot about molasses to understand the different types and made my choice.
 When you learn about molasses and its stages, you can easily choose which one to use.